RayVector/SoloJS/README.md

-# SoloJS
+# SJS - SoloJS framework
 #### About:
-SoloJS - JS framework, who takes care of all the work with HTML, CSS and JS in one code flow.
+SoloJS (SJS) - JS framework, who takes care of all the work with HTML, CSS and JS in one code flow.
 You just write only JS code, which will be HTML, CSS, JS.

 # Ideas